hizabov/miscellaneous/README.md

-A couple of miscellaneous scripts which I find to be really useful.
+A couple of miscellaneous scripts which I found to be really useful.